By David Joel Miller.

 One reason for this low self-esteem problem is that too often all of us are looking to outside things to establish our self-esteem.
 If you need someone, anyone, to tell you that they like you, then your self-worth is dependent on doing and saying things so they will like you.
 This is a risky place to be.

-I do not tell client I like them.
+I do not tell the client I like them.
 Most of the time I do not encourage them to even worry about what other people think about them.
 There is a huge danger in basing your self-worth on ratings or others opinions.

 It is worthwhile to watch and see how you are affecting others.
 We call this self-monitoring.
 If lots of people are getting irritated with you, then you may need to take a look at yourself and see what you might improve.
 What you do not need to do is base your self-worth on what they think.
 Improve what you can and accept the parts of you that you can’t change.

-What I do tell client is that I think they are worthwhile people.
+What I do tell a client is that I think they are worthwhile people.
 They are the unique them just like everyone else on earth is a unique person.
 They do not need to do or be anything to be worthwhile.
 What they need to do is to do those things that will make them happy and that they can be proud of.
 If they do estimable things they can feel good about themselves regardless of what others think about them.

 2. Counselors should not foster dependency.